fionaoriordan/52445_19_iris/readme.md

 ## **Background**

 ### **Fisher**
-Sir Ronald Aylmer Fisher (1890 - 1962) was a British mathematician , statistician, evolutionary biologist and geneticist.
-Fisher's book the Genetical Theory of Natural Selection (1930) proved that Mendelian genetics is an essential underlying mechanism of Darwiniam evolution.
-His work is widely acknowledged as laying the foundations for statistical analysis in the life sciences.[1]
+Sir Ronald A. Fisher (1890 - 1962) was a British mathematician, statistician, evolutionary biologist and geneticist.
+'R.A.
+Fisher's extraordinary contributions to statistical theory and methods, experimental design, scientific inference, evolutionary biology and genetics have had far-reaching consequences in many branches of human thought and endeavour'[1].

-However, Fisher is also unfortunately famously known for his deeply held belief in and role in the Eugenics movement.
+However, Fisher is also unfortunately famously known for his deeply held belief and role in the Eugenics movement (Pfeiffer,1994) [1a].
 The term eugenic was devised by Francis Galton (1883) to denote “well born” (cited in Shakespeare, 2008: 22) [1b].

 Proponents of eugenics believed that social advantage had a genetic hereditary basis.
 Society would benefit by ‘checking’ the reproduction of the ‘bad’, whilst promoting reproduction in the ‘good’ (Galton, 1869:41).
 Twentieth century actual implementations of eugenic thinking included forced sterilization in the US, UK and some Scandinavian countries (Kerr and Shakespeare, 2002, Barnes and Mercer, 2003).
 The ultimate extreme of eugenic thinking was actualised in Nazi Germany when an estimated 250,000 disabled people and social undesirables were systematically murdered (Barnes and Mercer, 2003).

-So while we can acknowledge and benefit from Fisher's work as a statistician, it is salient to remember science is not created or used in a social or moral vacuum.
+So while we can acknowledge and benefit from much of Fisher's work as a statistician in this project, it is salient to remember science is neither created or used in a social or moral vacuum.

 ### **The Iris Data Set Creation**
  Botantist Dr. E. Anderson collected the Iris data which Fisher then used in his 1936 Analysis [2].